ArtWalk-MoAW/Artwalk/README.md

 npx expo start
 # Expo Go app Installieren
-# Scan QR code with the Kamera of your phone
+# Scan QR code with the Camera of your phone

 # Build backend
 cd Backend